 Program Expectations:

 The Human Nutrition Graduate Program Coordinator will assign each graduate student an academic advisor.
-The academic advisor will supervise the academic progress of the candidate from entrance till the time when a Thesis Advisor is identified (or unless another advisor is chosen).
+The academic advisor will supervise the academic progress of the candidate from entrance till the time when a Thesis Research Advisor is identified (or unless another advisor is chosen).

-Students completing the thesis option are expected to develop and conduct an independent research project, under the supervision of a hesis esearch dvisor.
-They will collect and analyze appropriate data or conduct a secondary data analysis of appropriate prepare and defend the thesis to a faculty committee based on the research conducted.
+Students completing the thesis option are expected to develop and conduct an independent research project, under the supervision of a Thesis Research Advisor.
+They will collect and analyze appropriate data or conduct a secondary data analysis of appropriate rigor and prepare and defend the thesis to a faculty committee based on the research conducted.

-SEQUENCE OF EVENTS:
+SEQUENCE OF EVENTS: THESIS OPTION

 The succeeding paragraphs describe in detail each major event.